ShinChven/git-gpt/README.md

 # Git-GPT

-A CLI tool to auto-generate git commit messages and issues using OpenAI's GPT model.
+A CLI tool to auto-generate git commit messages and issues using OpenAI's GPT model or Ollama.

 ![generate-commit-message](/assets/generate-commit-message.webp)